Cabrera’s bat, Turnbull’s arm help Tigers sweep Pirates 2-1

 UP NEXT

-Tigers: Open a three-game series against the White Sox at Chicago on Monday night with RHP Michael Fulmer (0-0, 13.50) pitching against LHP Dallas Keuchel (1-0, 2.55).
+Tigers: Open a three-game series against the White Sox on Monday night in Detroit with RHP Michael Fulmer (0-0, 13.50) pitching against LHP Dallas Keuchel (1-0, 2.55).
 The expectation is for Fulmer to pitch the first three innings then be followed by LHP Daniel Norris, who was recently removed from the rotation.

 Pirates: Tentatively scheduled to play the Cardinals on Tuesday night.